jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 ### Different Thresholds {#different-thresholds}

-> NOTE to be specified in full detail.
-For an end-to-end example, see
+> For an end-to-end example, see
 > `example_weighted_heavy_hitters_mode_with_different_thresholds()` in the
 > reference implementation.